NavSource Main Page FAQ Contact us Search NavSource

 Second photo, extreme left, back row: ENS Newton H. Mason was killed in action against Japanese forces in the Battle of the Coral Sea, May 1942.
 He was posthumously awarded the Distinguished Flying Cross for his skill and courage in battle.
 Destroyer escort USS Mason (DE-529) —the first Navy ship with a predominantly African-American crew— and guided missile destroyer USS Mason (DDG-87) were named after him.
 For more about this amazing photo and the people it contains go to our page for the USS Lexington (CV-2).

-Third photo, The USS MASON (DE-529) had the distinction of being the only U.S. Navy destroyer to be manned with a predominantly black enlisted crew.
+Third photo, The USS Mason (DE-529) had the distinction of being the only U.S. Navy destroyer to be manned with a predominantly black enlisted crew.
 This was the first time black Americans were permitted to be trained and serve in ratings other than cooks and stewards.
-In late 1943, the Navy announced its plan to place an all-black crew with white officers aboard MASON.
+In late 1943, the Navy announced its plan to place an all-black crew with white officers aboard Mason.
 One hundred and sixty black Sailors were enrolled in all fields of operational and technical training and manned the ship at commissioning.
-Although known as “Eleanor’s Folly” for Eleanor Roosevelt’s introduction of the idea for an all-black crew, the MASON served with distinction during World War II.
-During the worst North Atlantic storm of the Century, MASON was serving as an escort to a convoy of merchant ships bound for England.
-During the storm, the convoy was forced the break up and MASON was chosen to escort a section of ships to their destiny.
-With land in sight, MASON’s deck split under the strain of heavy sea, threatening the structural integrity of the ship.
-Emergency repairs were conducted and MASON returned immediately to assist the remainder of the convoy.
+Although known as “Eleanor’s Folly” for Eleanor Roosevelt’s introduction of the idea for an all-black crew, the Mason served with distinction during World War II.
+During the worst North Atlantic storm of the century, Mason was serving as an escort to a convoy of merchant ships bound for England.
+During the storm, the convoy was forced the break up and Mason was chosen to escort a section of ships to their destination.
+With land in sight, Mason's deck split under the strain of heavy sea, threatening the structural integrity of the ship.
+Emergency repairs were conducted and Mason returned immediately to assist the remainder of the convoy.

-The MASON crew was recommended for commendation from their Captain, Lieutenant Commander Bill Blackford, and the Convoy Commander, Commander Alfred Lind.
+The Mason and her crew was recommended for commendation from their Captain, Lieutenant Commander Bill Blackford, and the Convoy Commander, Commander Alfred Lind.
 The commendations were never rewarded.
-At the end of the war MASON was assigned as a training ship operating from Miami, Florida until being decommissioned and sold for scrap in 1947.
+At the end of the war Mason was assigned as a training ship operating from Miami, Florida until being decommissioned and sold for scrap in 1947.
 On July 26, 1947 President Truman signed Executive Order 9981, officially desegregating the Armed Forces.

-Through the efforts of the Mason veterans and the author Mary Pat Kelly, the MASON story has been chronicled in the book “Proudly We Served.”
-Their persistence in telling the MASON story paid off in 1994 when President Clinton awarded the long-overdue commendation to sixty-seven surviving crewmembers.
-In 1998, the Secretary of the Navy John H. Dalton made official his decision to name an Arleigh Burke Class Destroyer the USS MASON (DDG-87) in order to mark the contributions of USS MASON DE 529 Sailors equality and desegregation in Today’s Navy.
+Through the efforts of the Mason veterans and the author Mary Pat Kelly, the Mason story has been chronicled in the book “Proudly We Served.”
+Their persistence in telling the Mason story paid off in 1994 when President Clinton awarded the long-overdue commendation to sixty-seven surviving crewmembers.
+In 1998, the Secretary of the Navy John H. Dalton made official his decision to name an Arleigh Burke Class Destroyer the USS Mason (DDG-87) in order to mark the contributions of USS Mason (DE-529) sailors to equality and desegregation in Today’s Navy.
 150,000 African-Americans served in the U.S. Navy during WWII.
 Text courtesy of the USS Mason (DDG-87)

 Hugh Stratford, VF-3, 1941-1942